composewell/streamly/docs/User/HowTo/Compiling.md

    benchmarking.
 2. In certain cases it is possible that GHC takes too long to compile with `-fspec-constr-recursive=16`, if that happens please reduce the value or remove that option.
+This may happen especially when using Parsers.

 #### Explanation